pastebin3/arr_stack/README.md

-# Arr Stack
+# Arr Stack installation guide

 ### clone or download :
 clone https://github.com/pastebin3/arr_stack

 ### Installation guide:
-Make sure you are in the same folder as arr_stack.yaml and .env file **'up' to deploy, 'stop' and 'rm' to stop and remove the stack**

-cd to the same directory as .env and run (change owner) `chown -R $USER:$USER arrdirectory `
+cd to the same directory as .env and run (change owner and give it the right permission) `chown -R $USER:$USER arrdirectory `

 Let's configure qBittorrent first since it's using a temporary password: